gscrow/dressipi-com/solutions/universal-network.markdown

 ---
-title: Data Insight
+title: Universal Network
 position: 1
 header:
-  title: Data Insight
+  title: Universal Network
   body:
     "Dressipi’s Data Insight tools are designed to help retailers understand the who, why and what behind key performance metrics.
 This contributes to a more accurate